Rasmus-Emil-H/boar/README.md

 ## Gate

-A default gate implementation is in place and be be used whereever you like.
+A default gate implementation is in place and can be used where ever you like

 Gates in this context is meant to be a repetetive reducer but allowing you to specify readable methods with a clear intent, like below